 Language-Specific Limitations:

-While English lemmatizers are well-developed, low-resource language tools often suffer from inaccuracies due to limited lexical data.
+While English lemmatizers are well-developed, tools for low-resource languages may lack accuracy due to limited lexical data.

 Ambiguity Resolution: